lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 interface IDelegationContract {
     // --- Owner controls ---

-    /// @notice Assign (or reassign) the active delegatee.
+    /// @notice Assign (or reassign) the active delegate.
     ///         Only callable by owner.
-The new delegatee becomes effective only
+The new delegate becomes effective only
     ///         after the contract's cooldown (`getCooldown()` seconds, or
     ///         immediately if cooldown is 0).
-The currently effective delegatee
+The currently effective delegate
     ///         (if any) stays effective throughout the cooldown and is dropped
     ///         only when the new one activates — so a planned rotation is
-    ///         seamless, with no interval lacking an active delegatee.
+    ///         seamless, with no interval lacking an active delegate.
     ///         Reassigning before the cooldown elapses replaces the pending
-    ///         delegatee and restarts the cooldown; the current one stays
+    ///         delegate and restarts the cooldown; the current one stays
     ///         effective throughout.
-To drop a (e.g. compromised) delegatee
+To drop a (e.g. compromised) delegate
-    ///         immediately, use revokeDelegatee().
+    ///         immediately, use revokeDelegate().
-    ///         Reverts if delegatee == owner.
+    ///         Reverts if delegate == owner.
     ///         Reverts if the contract is terminated.
-    /// @param delegatee Address of the incoming delegatee. function assignDelegatee(address delegatee) external;
+    /// @param delegate Address of the incoming delegate. function assignDelegate(address delegate) external;

-    /// @notice Remove the current and pending delegatee.
+    /// @notice Remove the current and pending delegate.
     ///         Only callable by owner.
-    ///         Reverts if the contract is terminated. function revokeDelegatee() external;
+    ///         Reverts if the contract is terminated. function revokeDelegate() external;

     /// @notice Terminate the contract, permanently disabling execute(), signature verification via isValidSignature(), and further delegate reassignment via assignDelegate.
     ///         Only callable by owner.
-    ///         Also clears the active delegatee (as revokeDelegatee), so
+    ///         Also clears the active delegate (as revokeDelegate), so
-    ///         getDelegatee() returns address(0) after termination.
+    ///         getDelegate() returns address(0) after termination.
     ///         Intended for emergency use when the owner is suspected compromised.
     ///         Termination is irreversible.
     ///         Reverts if the contract is already terminated.